Line S12 (Milan suburban railway service)

 The line S12 (Linea S12) is a commuter rail route forming part of the Milan suburban railway service (Servizio ferroviario suburbano di Milano), which converges on the city of Milan, Italy.

-The route runs over the infrastructure of the Milan Passante and Milan–Piacenza railways.
+The route runs over the infrastructure of the Milan Passante,Milan–Bologna and Milan-Asso railways.
 Like all but one of the other Milan suburban railway service routes, it is operated by Trenord.